visit-dav/visit/src/doc/using_visit/Quantitative/XRayImageQuery.rst

 The query tracks rays through a grid of zone-centered opacities (absorbtivities) and emissivities.
 The absorbtivity and emissivity variables must be zone-centered and can be either scalar variables (special case) or array variables.
-..
-   The opacity and emissivity in each zone is a function of radiation energy and rays are tracked for all (requested?) energies.
-..
-   Soon!
-But not yet.
-Once we allow users to specify which energy bounds they want to request, this will be true... see https://github.com/visit-dav/visit/issues/17791
 The opacity and emissivity in each zone is a function of radiation energy and rays are tracked for all energies.
 The rays are regularly spaced in the image plane and the query generates an image per radiation energy.